Term of the Moment

 A relational database management (DBMS) and object-oriented application development system for Windows from dBase LLC, Binghamton, NY.
 Providing cross-database capability, it reads and writes natively to dBASE, Paradox, Access, Oracle, MS SQL Server and other databases. dBASE is an interpreted language that can also be compiled to speed up runtime operation.

-dBASE's dQuery/Web interface provides a drag and drop capability for building and manipulating databases as well as interactively editing data.
+dBASE's dQuery/Web interface provides a drag-and-drop capability for building and manipulating databases as well as interactively editing data.
 One-Click Windows and Web applications can be generated directly from the data models.

 Distributed External Objects (DEO) provides a thin client capability that allows dBASE programs to be stored and updated on a LAN or Internet server and downloaded into the PC for execution.